 - Anacreontic (adj.)

-- of or in the manner of Anacreon, "convivial bard of Greece" (literally "Up-lord"), the celebrated Greek lyrical poet (560-478 B.C.E.), born at Teos in Ionia.
+- "of or in the manner of Anacreon," the "convivial bard of Greece," celebrated lyrical poet (560-478 B.C.E.), born at Teos in Ionia.
 Also in reference to his lyric form (1706) of a four-line stanza, rhymed alternately, each line with four beats (three trochees and a long syllable), also "convivial and amatory" (1801); and "an erotic poem celebrating love and wine" (1650s).
+The name is literally "Up-lord," from ana "up" (see ana-) + kreon "lord, master," Beekes calls it "an inherited word from Indo-European poetic language," from PIE *kreih- "splendor," and compares Sanskrit sri- "magnificence, riches, splendor, fame."